 GST GST

 Since gold is a traditional asset as well as a popular investment, understanding how GST is calculated on gold jewellery, gold ornaments, and digital gold can assist buyers and sellers in staying compliant and managing costs effectively.
-In this article, you will find information regarding the gold gst in 2025 that you need to know.
+In this article, you will find information regarding the gst gold rate in 2025 that you need to know.

-Understanding GST on Gold
+GST on Gold Ornaments

 It is a 3% tax applied to the value of gold and an additional 5% tax on the price of jewellery.
 It was introduced under India’s GST framework, replacing earlier taxes such as VAT and excise duty, thereby simplifying gold transactions between buyers and sellers.